kinggolf/t2t2/README.md

 `ng build --prod` and `http-server -p 8080 -c-1 dist/the-docket-client`

+When using Firestore, be sure to add `127.0.0.1` to Firebase auth domains under sign-in method.

 and the app will operate normally with registered service workers and offline performance.